zina-framework/zina/README.md

             "embed": false // Whether or not this folder's contents will be embedded into the final executable }
     ];
+    conf.exportDir = "export"; // The directory/folder which your game will export to
 }
 ```